Suricata, Supercharged.

 # CLI argument

-rockfish --license /etc/rockfish/license.json sigma
+rockfish --license /etc/rockfish/license.json occam

 # Or in rockfish.yaml